xtuml/models/raven/instructions/exercise1.md

 7. Select `Game.xtuml` and click "Ok"
 8. Click "Finish"

+#### Importing the marking data into the project

+Finally, we must import the marking (pragma) data into our project.
+We will discuss later how to manage project marks.

+1. Two files `application.mark` and `features.mark` must be copied into the project from the `converted_models` directory.
+2. From a terminal enter the commands:
+    ```
+    mkdir -p ~/git/models/raven/workspaces/ws-1/Game/gen
+    cp ~/xtuml/converted_models/Game/*.mark ~/git/models/raven/workspaces/ws-1/Game/gen
+    ```

 #### Browse the model

 Now you can browse the model.
 Navigate to the _Game_ component.
 Open the _Game_ package.
-Note that graphics are created, but must be rearanged by the user.
+Note that graphics are created, but must be rearranged by the user.